 Why are you telling us all of this?
 Are you just trying to fill up more truck accident pages?
 Well, the point is that weight-related truck accident cases are cases trucking companies regularly deny because they claim the crash was not the result of negligence.
 To get the real answers, you have to understand how big these loads can be and how they need to be secured.

 The federal minimum allowable semi-truck length limit is 48 feet.
-Federal law prohibits states from imposing vehicle length limits on semi-trucks.
+Federal law prohibits states from imposing vehicle length limits

 The average semi-truck weight depends on whether one measures the unladen or laden weight.
 It also depends on the engine power, towing capacity, and whether the semi-truck is a sleeper cab or not.
 A semi-truck’s unladen weight can range between 10,000 to 25,000 pounds.
 The laden weight varies by the load amounts.
 According to federal law, a semi-truck’s gross vehicle weight cannot exceed 80,000 pounds.